What to expect from this workshop

 As with complex survey data, there are two types of missing data in meta-analyses.
 The first type is missing studies (akin to unit non-response in survey data).
 The second type is missing values from a particular study (akin to item non-response).
 We will deal with missing studies later on when we discuss various types of bias.
 Here we are going to talk about missing values from the articles.
 To be clear, how missing data are handled in a meta-analysis can very different from how missing data are handled in almost any other type of research.
 The “cost” of missing data in a meta-analysis is often high, because there is no way to get more data (because you have already included all of the relevant studies in your meta-analysis), and the number of studies may be rather low.

 Let’s say that you are collecting Ns, means and standard deviations for your meta-analysis.
 You must find the N, mean and standard deviation for both the experimental and control group, for a total of six values.
 One of the articles gives only five values; the N for one of the groups is missing.
 Now you may be able to figure out what the N is by subtracting the N in one group from the known total sample size, but if you can’t do that, you could just assume that each group had the same N. It turns out the effect size that is calculated with this substitution is very similar what would have been calculated if the real N had been know.
-Likewise, if you had all but one the standard deviation for one group, you might assume that the standard deviations in the two groups were equal.
+Likewise, if you had all but the standard deviation for one group, you might assume that the standard deviations in the two groups were equal.
 This is a little more of a compromise than assuming equal Ns, but it isn’t too bad.
 However, you should be hesitant to assume that the means of the two groups were the same.

 Let’s say that in another article, the only information that you can find is the value of the F-statistic, the degrees of freedom, and the p-value.
 You can calculate an effect size from this information.
 If you can find only the p-value, you can still estimate the effect size.
 For example, if you have a p-value and the degrees of freedom, you can figure out the t-value, and then calculate an effect size from there.
 To do this, however, you need to have the exact p-value.